simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-09-04
+<br />**Date image released:**  2024-09-05
-<br />**This image is owned by:**
+<br />**This image is owned by:**  Eric Benson
-Mike Taivalmaa

-<br />**Title of the image:**  NGC 6995: The Bat Nebula
+<br />**Title of the image:**  NGC 247 and Friends
-<br />**Description for the image:**  Can you see the bat?
-It haunts this cosmic close-up of the eastern Veil Nebula.
-The Veil Nebula itself is a large supernova remnant, the expanding debris cloud from the death explosion of a massive star.
-While the Veil is roughly circular in shape and covers nearly 3 degrees on the sky toward the constellation of the Swan (Cygnus), NGC 6995, known informally as the Bat Nebula, spans only 1/2 degree, about the apparent size of the Moon.
-That translates to 12 light-years at the Veil's estimated distance, a reassuring 1,400 light-years from planet Earth.
-In the composite of image data recorded through narrow band filters, emission from hydrogen atoms in the remnant is shown in red with strong emission from oxygen atoms shown in hues of blue.
-Of course, in the western part of the Veil lies another seasonal apparition: the Witch's Broom Nebula.
-Teachers & Students: Ideas for using APOD in the classroom
+<br />**Description for the image:**  About 70,000 light-years across, NGC 247 is a spiral galaxy smaller than our Milky Way.
+Measured to be only 11 million light-years distant it is nearby though.
+Tilted nearly edge-on as seen from our perspective, it dominates this telescopic field of view toward the southern constellation Cetus.
+The pronounced void on one side of the galaxy's disk recalls for some its popular name, the Needle's Eye galaxy.
+Many background galaxies are visible in this sharp galaxy portrait, including the remarkable string of four galaxies just below and left of NGC 247 known as Burbidge's Chain.
+Burbidge's Chain galaxies are about 300 million light-years distant.
+NGC 247 itself is part of the Sculptor Group of galaxies along with shiny spiral NGC 253.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2409/Bat_Taivalnaa_4200.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2409/NGC247-Hag-Ben2048.JPG

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).